HKH515/VLN56/README.md

 ![SearchAda](https://github.com/HKH515/VLN56/blob/qt/Images/Search_Ada.jpg?raw=true)

-Keep in mind that symbols and numbers will not work in the name, sex and profession feilds and symbols or letters will not work in the Birth Year and Death Year fields.
+Note that symbols and numbers will not work in the name, sex and profession feilds and symbols or letters will not work in the Birth Year and Death Year fields.

 ##Computers: